Abd El-Razzak El-Sanhuri: Later life

-Most of al-Sanhūrī's later life was dedicated to the writing and publication of further volumes of Al-Wasīṭ.
+Most of el-Sanhūrī's later life was dedicated to the writing and publication of further volumes of Al-Wasīṭ.
 Nevertheless, in 1959, he was appointed, to Nasser's displeasure, as the director of the legal department at the Arab League's Institute of Arab Research and Studies (IARS) in Cairo, now administered by the Arab League Educational, Cultural and Scientific Organization.
-Al-Sanhūrī taught a course in comparative Islamic and Western law at the IARS.
-In 1970, on advice of Cairo University, Alexandria University and Ain Shams University, the Egyptian state awarded al-Sanhūrī its prize for social sciences and culture.
-Al-Sanhūrī died on 21 July 1971 at his home in Alexandria, and was buried in Heliopolis, Cairo.
+El-Sanhūrī taught a course in comparative Islamic and Western law at the IARS.
+In 1970, on advice of Cairo University, Alexandria University and Ain Shams University, the Egyptian state awarded el-Sanhūrī its prize for social sciences and culture.
+El-Sanhūrī died on 21 July 1971 at his home in Alexandria, and was buried in Heliopolis, Cairo.